The Apple lifestyle

 There is a huge difference between Made for iPhone hearing aids (MFI) and Made for Android hearing aids, as Made for iPhone hearing aids are created and developed to work seamlessly alongside Apple's unique operating system.
 They directly connect to Apple phones and other devices without a streamer or intermediary device.
 Giving you quality audio from electrical devices straight into your hearing aids and both ears.

 Not got an iPhone?
-Here are some links to other Bluetooth hearing aids:
+Here are some quick links to other Bluetooth hearing aids:

-The three benefits to this type of product is a direct connection to the following:
+The three benefits of Bluetooth hearing aids compatible with iPhone.
+This type of product is a direct connection to the following:

 The Made for iPhone devices are a favourite to the tech-savvy consumer and are ever-evolving hearing solutions.
-Here are the brands that currently offer this connectivity system: Oticon, Bernafon, Phonak, Widex, Resound, Starkey, Signia and Unitron.
+Although we will be looking into models from some of these brands more closely further down the page, here are the brands that currently offer this connectivity system: Oticon, Bernafon, Phonak, Widex, Resound, Starkey, Signia and Unitron.